digitallawyer/openlegaldictionary/_definitions/tenendas.md

 ---
 title: Tenendas
 permalink: "/definitions/tenendas.html"
 body: In Scotch law.
-The name of a clanse ln charters of heritable rights, which derives its name from its first words. “tcnenda* preediet as terras;" it points out the superior of whom the lands are to be holden, and expresses the partlcular tenure.
+The name of a clanse in charters of heritable rights, which derives its name from its first words. “tcnenda* preediet as terras;" it points out the superior of whom the lands are to be holden, and expresses the partlcular tenure.
   Ersk.
 Inst 2, 3, 24